 Course Description

 This is an introductory course to the field of Positive Psychology.
 Positive Psychology is the scientific study of human happiness, mental wellness, and the ability to thrive in life.
-It is a relatively new field of psychology in that, rather than looking at mental health through the disease model of psychopathology, it looks at what it takes to be happy and productive.
-Previously psychology, for the most part, concentrated on mental illness, what goes wrong, and how to help people try to achieve healing towards a “normal life”.
-Positive psychology seeks to find what goes right and what people can do to successfully thrive beyond “normal life”.
-There will be six major units and each unit will consist of three parts.
+It represents a relatively new perspective in psychology, shifting focus from the traditional disease model of psychopathology to an exploration of the factors contributing to happiness and productivity.
+While conventional psychology often concentrated on mental illness, identifying what goes wrong and facilitating healing towards a "normal life," Positive Psychology seeks to understand what goes right and how individuals can successfully thrive beyond the norm.

 Students will do the following assignments throughout the year: